rlinsdev/ReactTutorial-NetNinja/README.md

 # React turorial - Ninja net

-*Frist tutorial about React I'm working
+*First tutorial about React I'm working

-## Getting Started
+## Hint

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+MPM Install:
+DevDependencies - Just need this package to dev dependecies - Normal.
+We must this in both

+to run: npm start

 ### Prerequisites